RobertWHurst/LucidJS/readme.md

 ### emitter.on()

-	emitter.on(string event, function handler) => object binding
+	emitter.on(string event, function listener[, ...]) => object binding
+	emitter.on(array events, function listener[, ...]) => object binding

-Binds a handler to an event.
-Whenever the given event is triggered or set on emitter, the handler will be executed.
-Any additional arguments passed to `trigger()` will be passed into the handler on execution.
+Binds any number of listener callbacks to an event or an array of events.
+Whenever the given event or events are triggered or set on emitter, the listener callbacks will be executed.
+Any arguments passed to `trigger()` after the event will be passed into the listener callbacks on execution.

-If the handler returns `false`, it will cause the source of the event; `emitter.trigger` or `emitter.set` to return false.
+If any of the listener callbacks return `false`, the `emitter.trigger` or `emitter.set` that fired the event will return false.
+If the event was from a DOM node and `false` is returned both `event.stopPropigation` and `event.preventDefault` will be called.

 `emitter.on` returns a `binding` object that can be used to modify the event binding.